limivann/sorting-visualizer/README.md

 ## React TypeScript app to visualize sorting algorithm with animations

 I built this application because I was fascinated by sorting algorithms, and I wanted to visualize them in action.

 #### <b>Sorting Algorithms Visualized</b>

 1. Bubble Sort
 2. Insertion Sort
 3. Merge Sort
+4. Quick Sort
+5. Heap Sort

-## Run
+## Develop

-To make it run properly, clone this repo and make sure you have the following prerequisites.
+To further develop this project, clone this repo and make sure you have the following prerequisites.

 - [Node](https://nodejs.org/en/download/) ^16.3.0
 - [npm](https://nodejs.org/en/download/package-manager/)